Scholar and writer telling stories. I write the stories I want to read.

 Telling a compelling story from a pattern of historical facts is a challenge, a challenge too many historians fail to meet.
 When teaching university, I nudged and pushed my students to improve their writing if they truly wanted to reach an audience, which, frankly, a lot of academics can’t really wrap their minds around.
 It occurred to me that historians could learn a lot from fiction writers about how to tell stories.
 That prepared the ground for my bigger realization: I have no institutional base.
 I don’t have to impress anyone or stick to the facts.
 I can write WHAT I want HOW I want.

 Some of the stories I want to tell as a historian can’t quite be told, because there are no facts to support them.
+My friend, Tom Vennum, ran into this problem when he was writing a history of lacrosse, so half of his tight, scholarly history is fiction.
+I watched Tom do that.
+I can do that, too.
 So, I’m wading in to making up the facts and telling the stories I want to read.
 I’m new to this phase.

 Code & Data